MacTweaks/OSXFonts-Calibri-Helvetica/README.md

 2. Then from /System/Library/Fonts you can replace LucidaGrande.ttc without it being automatically replaced

-3. Replace the cusotm font in /System/Library/.../ProtectedFonts
+3. Replace the deleted font in /System/Library/.../ProtectedFonts with the custom font